 How well are the books made?
 What is the binding like?
 Can you clean the covers?

 The books in the Penguin Clothbound Classics series have lovely cloth covers, which have a nice linen-like texture, but the foiling/printing on the cover is a little fragile and will likely rub off if you have them tightly stacked in the shelf.
 Unfortunately, the internals are not particularly high quality (they use Forest Stewardship Council-approved paper, but earlier volumes were not acid-free so may brown over time) with a glued binding.
 I would estimate with the most careful of handling, the glue will probably last for about 40 years at the most.
 It is also worth noting that the covers can be hard to clean because the surface is textured cloth, and the cover design can come off if you are not careful.

 Where are the books made?
 Are the US and UK editions different?
 What size are the books?

 The books are “B format” hardbacks: 204mm x 132mm.
 The titles in my collection (UK first printings) were printed by Penguin UK in St Ives, England.
-The US editions (Penguin Random House) are sometimes printed / released later than the UK editions (I have given UK publication dates below), although they have the same ISBN and usually available during the same calendar year.
+The US editions (Penguin Random House) are sometimes printed / released later than the UK editions (I have given UK publication dates below), although they have the same ISBN and usually made available during the same calendar year.
 Dye colours on the fabric can be slightly different between countries and printings.
 Also, the books are harder to find in the US, so even though they may be out of print there it is worth checking the UK for books that are on the verge of going out of print as they usually do a larger print run.

 Is there a cheaper way to buy them?
 Are they available in boxed sets?